Family Law for Same-Sex Couples

 Many couples wish to share the same last name, particularly when minor children are involved.
 This process involves filing a verified name change petition in the County Court of the county of your residence, followed by a court appearance after a thirty day waiting period.
 This also includes going to the Social Security Administration office to have your name changed with their office.

 Many transgender individuals need assistance in changing their name and may be still feeling embarrassed about the process or want to avoid publicity.
-The process of changing a name should never be embarrassing and with the trusted advisors of Sivia Business & Legal Services, P.C. we will ensure that the process is completed properly and without continued stress to our clients.
-Here at Sivia Business & Legal Services, P.C., we welcome all individuals and are sensitive to the feelings of transgender individuals.
+The process of changing a name should never be embarrassing and with the trusted advisors of Same Sex Legal and the law offices of Johnston, Kinney & Zulaica, LLP. we will ensure that the process is completed properly and without continued stress to our clients.
+We welcome all individuals and are sensitive to the feelings of our transgender community.